EDUCBA

 • It saves time as it allows us to do repetitive tasks efficiently.
 You don’t have to type commands again and again if you have a script of the same.

-• You can write a script to do different tasks like killing or starting multiple programs together or to enable/disable some features.
+• You can write a script to do different tasks like killing, starting multiple programs together, or turning some features on/off.

 Advantages